 Operators are being told, sure, move to ResDiary for a commission-free system.
 But stay listed on OpenTable Connect too.

-OpenTable continually argue that if a customer has to stop using their full system, the only option is to also use OpenTable Connect.
-It allows them to stay on the OpenTable “network” and “gain incremental bookings”.
+They continually argue that if a customer has to stop using their full system, the only option is to also use OpenTable Connect.
+It allows them to stay on the OpenTable “network” and “gain incremental bookings” from online reservations.
 It also means that they can do Pay Per Click on the restaurant’s name to divert their website traffic, while OpenTable’s network is still the link on their Google Knowledge Graph business listing.
 (Learn more about these sneaky traffic diverting tactics here.)

 We think it’s a crazy suggestion, especially from people who are supposedly “industry experts”.
 In fact it’s so mad, that these are the only things we can think of that are crazier: